christophertmfoh/UiRevamp/PRODUCTION_MIGRATION_INVENTORY.md

-# FableCraft Production Migration Inventory
+# FableCraft Clean Production Migration Inventory
 *Created: January 28, 2025*
-*Status: Full Functionality Restored - Ready for Production Migration*
+*Status: CLEAN EXTRACTION - No Duplicates, No Dead Code*

 ## Executive Summary
-This document catalogs all working features, architecture components, and integrations that must be preserved during the migration to production-grade 2025 React TypeScript architecture.
+This document identifies ONLY the essential working features and clean architecture patterns to extract and rebuild in the new production system. **We are NOT migrating duplicates, dead code, or architectural debt.**

 ## 🔥 CRITICAL WORKING FEATURES (DO NOT BREAK)